mormanski/fpl-lib/README.md

 ##Terminology

-* An entry is equivalent to a user of the site
+* An entry is equivalent to a contestant in the competition
 * An element is equivalent to a player
-* An event is equivalent to a game week, for instance eventId denotes game week 2.
+* An event is equivalent to a game week, for instance eventId => 2 denotes game week 2.